matte54/ProjectReggie/ideas.md

 Ideally we would want to catch this somehow and just put in a wait timer to retry later.

 * Emoji system
 - Have woodhouse keep track of emojis that get used to most and have those to be higher chance of usage from him(this will have to be part of a statistics system)

+* Pokemon 2.0
+- Shinys?
+- Make already had pokemons non-catchable(leaving the mon for others) maybe if u $catch a mon and u already have it say you already have it and list users with a dex that needs it
+- Fix mon pictures with white backgrounds
+- Maybe categorize the mons like the trading cards do, with basic/stage1-2 for evolves and also common, uncommon and rare?
+And accordingly give mons less/more chances? might be alot of work to build that database into a json file since there are so many mons.. but would definitly make it more intresting.
+- Designing a embed to try to mimic a pokemon card for each mon that appears not just picture
+- Pokemon delay, feed a pokemon candy to make it appear again later, if you delay a pokemon and someone catches it reward delayer with a random free pokemon not in his dex